akyekth/Datamining/SimilarItems_hw1_submit/ReadMe.md

-# Implement the stages of finding textually similar documents based on Jaccard similarity using the
+# Implement the stages of finding textually similar documents based on Jaccard similarity
- shingling, minhashing, and locality-sensitive hashing (LSH) techniques and corresponding algorithms.
+##using the Shingling, minhashing, and locality-sensitive hashing (LSH) techniques and corresponding algorithms.
  The implementation can be done using any big data processing framework, such as Apache Spark, scala